-It is true that granite does a fairly good job of resisting staining—but only to a certain point.
-Because natural granite is porous, it does require frequent sealing.
+Granite indeed does a fairly good job of resisting staining—but only to a certain point.
+Because natural granite is porous, it does require frequent re-sealing.
 Granite is as dense as vitreous tile, so both have the same properties with respect to heat and water.

 Because granite is a natural material, it does have a variegated surface appearance.
-It can be speckled or mottled, and even different granite tiles from the same box can differ substantially.
-Even though packers do try to maintain consistency, it is still smart for you to inspect each granite tile individually to ensure that consistency.
+It can be speckled or mottled, and even different granite slabs or tiles from the same batch or box can differ substantially.
+Even though packers do try to maintain consistency, it is still smart for you to inspect each granite slab or tile individually to ensure that consistency.

-One thing to note about purchasing granite for kitchen or bathroom is that natural stone does not receive strength and COF (coefficient of friction) ratings as do manufactured ceramic or porcelain tiles.
+One thing to note about purchasing natural granite for the bathroom is that natural stone does not receive strength and COF (coefficient of friction) ratings as do manufactured ceramic or porcelain tiles.
 Natural granite varies in strength from slab to slab.
-That is why you will typically find thicker granite tiles then you will find with ceramic tiles—usually 3/8 inch thick or more.
+That is why you will typically find thicker granite tiles then you will find with ceramic tiles—usually 3/8-inch thick or more.
 Be careful about using honed natural granite as a flooring material in bathrooms because it can be dangerously slippery to walk on.

-Another positive about granite countertop installation is that you don’t have to use thin-set mortar or grout.
+Another positive about granite countertop installation is that you do not have to use thin-set mortar or grout.
 Simply lay the tile close together on clear silicone caulk.
 When finished, apply sealer across the entire surface (you may need to apply several coats to fill all cracks).

 Save by Installing Granite in Smaller Slabs